koralium/flowtide/docs/docs/expressions/tablefunctions/index.md

     // considered to be a valid anchor/reference. uint32 function_reference = 1;

+    // Schema of the output table from the function substrait.NamedStruct table_schema = 2;

     // Arguments for the table function
     repeated substrait.FunctionArgument arguments = 7;
 }